Dru94/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley - script that displays a confused smiley "(Ôo)'.
 2-hellofile - script to display content of file /etc/passwd.
 3-twofiles - script to display content of files /etc/passwd and /etc/hosts.
+4-latlines - script that displays last 4 lines in /etc/passwd.